Do you feel bloated after having a restaurant tomato soup?

 I love creating recipes that are simple and easy.
 The first thought that comes about soup is that it would be a tough and a long process.
 This recipe would surely change that thought.

-Rich in nutrition, creamy without any cream or oil, this cozy low carb tomato soup is made without any oil, although little oil would not hurt your weight-loss goals.
+Rich in nutrition, creamy without any cream or oil, this cozy low carb dairy free tomato soup is made without any oil, although little oil would not hurt your weight-loss goals.
 The best thing about this soup is that it makes use of fresh tomatoes.
-Have it with garlic bread as a morning brunch or a light dinner.

 Jump to: